indiana-university/rivet-docs/content/migration-guide/_index.md

 The `rivet-uits` npm package is deprecated.

-To use Rivet 2, uninstall `rivet-core` and install the `rivet-core` package instead:
+To use Rivet 2, uninstall `rivet-uits` and install the `rivet-core` package instead:

 ```
 npm uninstall rivet-uits